splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux-manual.rst

          rpm -ivh <path to splunk-otel-auto-instrumentation rpm>

-To upgrade the Auto Instrumentation package, run:
+To upgrade the zero-code instrumentation package, run:

 .. tabs::